 As part of the initial development of the BCF pooled budget a number of risks were identified where the individual schemes would potentially result in additional demand for services and/or additional costs, or the required efficiencies and reductions do not materialise to the extent planned.
-The pooled budget in total includes an amount of £1,416k as a risk pool, against a number of specific schemes.
-These schemes and therefore the risk pool falls within each of the two pools as follows:
+The pooled budget in total includes an amount of £0.5m as a risk pool.